 The campground offers 20 sites with hookups available for RV and trailer use.
-Half of the sites have full hookups, and a dumping station for sites without a sewer hookup is located nearby.
+Half of the sites have full hookups, and for the sites without hookups, a dumping station is located nearby.
 There are plenty of different activities that you can enjoy year-round, especially if you purchase a state park pass.
-Not only is the day fee waived, but you are also eligible for other coupons and discounts to any park in the state of Texas.
-The park enjoys hot summers and cool winters with a beautiful view of the night sky in each season.
+Not only is the daily fee waived, but you are also eligible for other coupons and discounts to any park in the state of Texas.

 RV Rentals in Lockhart State Park